stuij/thalgar/README.md

 # thalgar
 Destroyer of worlds.
-An SH2 risc cpu emulator.
+Also a Hitachi SH2 risc cpu emulator.